user04f8/TradeBot/README.md

 A trading bot that was the winning submission for [Iddo Drori](https://www.cs.columbia.edu/~idrori/)'s deep learning stock market competition.
-Full details of the design, implementation, and some backtest metrics are available in (report.pdf)[report.pdf]
+Full details of the design, implementation, and some backtest metrics are available in [report.pdf](report.pdf)

 # Setup